rhyslwells/Data-Archive/content/categories/deep-learning/Deep Learning.md

 Follow up questions
  - How does the choice of activation function affect the performance of deep learning models across different tasks?
  - What are the trade-offs between different gradient descent algorithms (e.g., [[Stochastic Gradient Descent|SGD]] vs. Adam) in training neural networks?
-See [[Optimisation techniques]].
+See [[Optimisation Techniques]].

 Related Topics
  - [[Transfer Learning]]: Applying pre-trained models to new tasks.